tock/tock/doc/courses/sosp/presentation/slides.md

   1. Intro to hardware, tools and development environment

-  2. Add functionality to the Tock kernel
+  2. Write an end-to-end Bluetooth Low Energy environment sensing application

-  3. Write an end-to-end Bluetooth Low Energy environment sensing application.
+  3. Add functionality to the Tock kernel

 # Part 1: Hardware, tools and development environment